News from the South - Texas News Feed

 SAPD officers shoot, kill suspect wanted on three felony warrants, police chief says

-SUMMARY: A man wanted by San Antonio police is dead after allegedly threatening officers and claiming to have a gun.
-Police Chief William McManis reported that the suspect, wanted on three felony warrants, was tracked down in a parking lot on Broadway.
+SUMMARY: A man wanted by San Antonio is dead after allegedly threatening and to have a gun.
+Police Chief William McManis reported that the , wanted on three felony warrants, was tracked down in a parking lot on Broadway.
 When officers attempted to apprehend him, he refused to exit his vehicle, shouted threats, and began reaching into a bag inside the car.
 In response to his actions, officers fired their weapons.
 The suspect’s identity has not yet been released, and the incident is under investigation.

 San Antonio police officers shot and killed a suspect wanted on three felony warrants, according to Chief William McManus.